tomasr8/ida/README.md

 # Programming

-I use QMK for programming keyboard, check the schematic below to see which pins you need to define ;)
+I use QMK for programming the macropad, check the schematic below to see which pins you need to define ;)

 # Schematics